andrew/ultimate-awesome/README.md

 - [awesome-visjs](https://github.com/visjs/awesome-visjs) - 🕶️ A curated list of resources around vis.js.
 - [awesome-local-first](https://github.com/alexanderop/awesome-local-first) - Useful Links for Everything related to LocalFirst.
 - [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
-- [awesome-rlvr](https://github.com/opendilab/awesome-rlvr) - A curated list of reinforcement learning with verifiable rewards (continually updated).
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - 📚 All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.
+- [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
 - [awesome-oneapi](https://github.com/uxlfoundation/awesome-oneapi) - An Awesome list of oneAPI projects.
 - [awesome-language-learning](https://github.com/Vuizur/awesome-language-learning) - A curated list of amazing projects that help you learn languages.
 - [awesome-dtrace](https://github.com/xen0l/awesome-dtrace) - A curated list of awesome DTrace books, articles, videos, tools and resources.